Black Square (U+25A0) - Meaning, Uses, and How to Type It

 }

-This gives your lists a clean, modern look that matches your brand colors.
+This gives your lists a clean modern look.
+The color matches your brand guidelines.

 Accessible List Implementation